Import from Excel

 If there are duplications

-Backlog and test items: ValueEdge and ALM Octane warns you if you already have an item with the same name and in the same tree location as an item you are importing.
+Backlog and test items: ALM Octane warns you if you already have an item with the same name and in the same tree location as an item you are importing.
 This can also occur if there were network problems while importing.

 You can either cancel the import and rename the duplicate items in Excel before importing, or import anyway, creating two items with the same name in ALM Octane.